fpdf-easytable/simple_unit_test/README.md

 # Conclusion

 Testing your software is important.
 However, it is not rocket science or an art as people out there think.
-You do not need to pass your hand behind your back and under your leds to scratch your nose.
+You do not need to pass your hand behind your back and under your legs to scratch your nose.

 Simple Unit Test is far from being the swedish knife of the testing units.
 Simple Unit Test is a proof of the concept.